jvsperling/lil-agents-clod/README.md

 - First-run onboarding with a friendly welcome
 - Auto-updates via Sparkle

-## requirements
+## Requirements

 - macOS Sonoma (14.0+)
 - [Claude Code CLI](https://claude.ai/download)

-## building
+## Building

 Open `lil-agents.xcodeproj` in Xcode and hit run.

-## privacy
+## Privacy

-lil agents runs entirely on your Mac and sends no personal data anywhere.
+LilAgentsClode runs entirely on your Mac; the app does not add new telemetry beyond what the upstream **lil agents** project already describes.

 - **Your data stays local.** The app plays bundled animations and calculates your dock size to position the characters.
-No project data, file paths, or personal information is collected or transmitted.
+No project data, file paths, or personal information is collected or transmitted by the app itself.
-- **Claude AI.** Conversations are handled entirely by the Claude Code CLI process running locally. lil agents does not intercept, store, or transmit your chat content.
+- **Claude AI.** Conversations are handled by the Claude Code CLI process running locally.
+The app does not intercept, store, or transmit your chat content.
 Any data sent to Anthropic is governed by their terms and privacy policy.
 - **No accounts.** No login, no user database, no analytics in the app.
-- **Updates.** lil agents uses Sparkle to check for updates, which sends your app version and macOS version.
+- **Updates.** Sparkle checks for updates and sends your app version and macOS version.
 Nothing else.

-## license
+## License

 MIT License.
 See [LICENSE](LICENSE) for details.